gitlabhq/omnibus-gitlab/doc/settings/database.md

 - `md5_auth_cidr_addresses`: A list of CIDR address blocks that are allowed to connect to the server, after authentication with a password.
-- `trust_auth_cidr_addresses`: A list of CIDR address blocks that are allowed to connect to the server, without authentication of any kind. _Be very careful with this setting._ It's suggested that this be limited to the loopback address of `127.0.0.1/24` or even `127.0.0.1/32`.
+- `trust_auth_cidr_addresses`: A list of CIDR address blocks that are allowed to connect to the server, without authentication of any kind.
+You should only set this setting to allow connections from nodes that need to connect, such as GitLab Rails or Sidekiq.
+This includes local connections when deployed on the same node or from components such as Postgres Exporter (`127.0.0.1/32`).
 - `sql_user`: Controls the expected username for MD5 authentication.
 This defaults to `gitlab`, and isn't a required setting.
 - `sql_user_password`: Sets the password that PostgreSQL will accept for MD5